 On clicking the ‘Close & Load’ option, the data will be loaded onto your spreadsheet.

 In this write-up, we learned various approaches to delete duplicate records.
-Whether you’re interested in learning the basics of Excel, or want to develop more advanced Microsoft Excel skills, Simplilearn has a Business Analytics Certification Course with Excel for you.
-It is a very tedious task to remove duplicates in Excel, and we hope this article has helped you learn how to eliminate duplicates efficiently.
+Whether you’re interested in learning the basics of Excel, or want to develop more advanced Microsoft Excel skills, Simplilearn has a Business Analytics For Strategic Decision Making for you.
+It is the pefect course to help you get started on your journey to becoming a Business Analyst.

 Please feel free to post any questions in the comments section of “How to Remove Duplicates in Excel?: A Step-By-Step Guide” article.
 Our experts will get back to you on the same, at the earliest.